amplitube

 You’ll be able to use five British Stack amps, including Brit 8000 and Brit 9000, the Red Pig, Brit Valve, the Brit Silver, two American Tube amps, as well as a solid-state Bass preamp.
 The standard edition of Amplitube 5

-If you want the full list of devices available, IK Multimedia has created this sheet, which also compares Amplitube 5 with the previous version.
-We have a full and honest review of Amplitube 5, you can read it by clicking here!
+If you want the full list of devices available, IK Multimedia has created We have a full and honest review of Amplitube 5, you can read it by clicking here!

 These amps work wonders regardless of whether you’re looking for a poppy sound, a fuzzed jazzy tone, or a heavily distorted metal timbre.
-However, Guitar Rig’s selection of amps is just slightly broader.
+However, in a guitar rig 6 vs Amplitube comparison, Guitar Rig’s selection of amps is just slightly broader.

 Guitar Rig 6 offers matched cabinets for their amps, which is generally pretty great.
 Furthermore, you’ll be able to make great use of the Control room cabinets & mics features if you’ve upgraded to Guitar Rig 6 Pro.